akenny430/jobApps/README.md

 ./jadd.py GOOG "Software Engineer" SWE
 ```
 In addition to the job being added, the directory `jobapps/22/GOOG/filesSWE` is created.
-This directory can be used to store any relevant documents pertenant to this specific job.
+This directory can be used to store any relevant documents pertinent to this specific job.

 Suppose that a few days later, we get an email back asking us to complete the assessment,
 a noteworthy point in the application process.